liquidg3/altair/core/vendors/altair/modules/thelodge/README.md

 ## Important Terms

-• **menu** - a directory of modules, widgets, themes, or any type of object you could possibly want to share in Altair.
+- **menu**: a directory of modules, widgets, themes, or any type of object you could possibly want to share in Altair.
-• **kitchen** - the storage place for menus and the staff
+- **kitchen**: the storage place for menus and the staff
-• **valet** - runs the installers and updaters
+- **valet**: runs the installers and updaters

 ## Creating your own installer